JudeQuintana/terraform-main/centralized_egress_dual_stack_full_mesh_trio_demo/docs/MATHEMATICAL_ANALYSIS.md

 ## Executive Summary

-This architecture achieves a **fundamental algorithmic transformation**: mesh network configuration that traditionally scales as O(n²) with explicit resource block specification is reduced to O(n) through functional composition and automatic relationship generation using pure function modules.
+This architecture achieves a **fundamental algorithmic transformation**: mesh network configuration that traditionally scales as O(n²) with explicit resource block specification is reduced to O(n) through functional composition and automatic relationship generation using pure function modules (zero-resource Terraform modules that create no AWS infrastructure).

 ## The Quadratic Problem